SvenGDK/ARA-Tools/Guides/Ubuntu22.04OnROGAlly.md

 ## Virtual (On-screen) keyboard

-Ubuntu also comes with an on-screen keyboard feature that can be enabled in the Accessibility settings -> Typing -> Screen keyboard
+Ubuntu also comes with an on-screen keyboard feature that can be enabled in the Accessibility settings -> Typing -> Screen keyboard</br>
-The keyboard however is a tiny one and lacks of important keys.
+The keyboard however is a tiny one and lacks of important keys.</br>
 This can be fixed using the "Enhanced OSK" Gnome extension.

 1. Install the Gnome Shell integration : ```sudo apt install chrome-gnome-shell```
 2. Go to https://extensions.gnome.org/extension/6595/enhanced-osk/ and install the browser extenstion, reload the page and hit "Install"